jordanst3wart/functional-programming-principles-in-scala/jordan/lecture-codess/src/main/scala/week3/README.md

 - 3.2
 - 3.3

+- Need to do assignment on weekend
 - assignment
-- do assignment week 2 on weekend